Deuteragonist. The second guy. No, not the Sidekick

 - Fisk, in the Knight and Rogue Series, since he's 'just' the squire while Michael is the knight.

-- In The Lord of the Rings, Frodo is the protagonist, Sam is the deuteragonist, and Aragorn is the tritagonist.
+- In The Lord of the Rings, Frodo is the protagonist, Sam is the deuteragonist, and Aragorn is a tritagonist, along with some of the other members of the Fellowship, particularly Gandalf, Merry, and Pippin.

 - The eponymous unicorn in Cerberon is a very close second to George, who is the protagonist for most of the story.
 After George and Margaret are betrothed, and especially once they leave Aeronweyir for America, Cerberon becomes the protagonist, with George taking on a secondary role.